 Passionate about nature and ecosystems from an early age, Hannah started with 4Sight in March 2019 as a Senior Ecology Consultant in the Ecology team.

 With expertise in bat ecology, freshwater systems and lake restoration, integrated catchment management, ecosystem services, as well as avifauna and lizard ecology, she has 8 years’ experience working for various ecology and environmental consultancies and has a PhD in freshwater ecology.
 Her research focused on lake restoration, catchment impacts on water quality, land use change and ecosystem services, and has been published in major international peer-reviewed journals.
+Hannah is also

 In her spare time, she likes to get involved in her community on environmental matters, whether it’s community plans, sharing her scientific knowledge with others, or helping out with beach clean ups.
 For a number of years, she has hosted nocturnal tours of Hamilton’s park for both children and adults, hunting for bats and other critters as part of the Waikato Museum bat tours.
-And when she’s not wearing her Ecology hat, she can be found running on trails, kite surfing, paragliding, doing yoga and going on adventures with her partner and dogs.
+And when she’s not wearing her Ecology hat, she can be found running on trails, kite surfing, paragliding, doing yoga, and going on adventures with her partner and dogs.